Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VjKPXr_e5yk.md

 ### Transcript

-> what about the island off to the west of the map yeah what is it i don't know, it will it will improve i guess or something unless we don't do anything with it i don't know
+> what about the island off to the west of the map yeah what is it I don't know, it will it will improve I guess or something unless we don't do anything with it I don't know